truecodersio/learn.truecoders.io/learn/tools/interviews.md

 Some of these questions you can find answers to before the interview, while some may be best answered during an interview.

+## Practice

+Remember that most technical interviews will have technical questions and at least one whiteboard coding challenge.
+Practice your knowledge and practice writing code on a whiteboard.

 ## Arrive Early

 * If you're 30 minutes early, you're on time.